©1997-2017 Amelia Earhart

 'Irene-Amelia forensic research study and human comparison analysis.'

-From the time I was a kid I've always been the same
+From the time I was a kid I've always been the same person.

-the same thing, "I've always been the same person."
+same thing, "I've always been the same person."
 That was a true statement, but Mrs. Bolam definitely

 did change her name during the course of her lifetime.
 There is virtually no doubt about that anymore.